 Surgery is recommended if non-surgical treatment is not effective.
 This procedure (shoulder arthroscopy) is done under anaesthesia.
 During surgery, the scar tissue is released (cut) by bringing the shoulder through a full range of motion.
 Arthroscopic surgery can also be used to cut the tight ligaments and remove the scar tissue from the shoulder.
 After surgery, you may receive pain blocks (shots) so you can do physical therapy.

-If you think you have frozen shoulder, or would like to know about the various treatment options, please feel free to contact us.
+If you think you have frozen shoulder, or would like to know about the various treatment options by a frozen shoulder specialist in Singapore, please feel free to contact us.